top of page

 The stroller moves smoothly and even has a tiny suspension system that helps with bumps.
 It comes with a detachable cup holder on the side of the handle, but since there is a clip on both sides I wish it came with two.

-The included cup holder is a bit flimsy.
-Some drinks fall out because it bends too easily.
-There are built in hooks that could be really useful if the brand created more accessories for them.
 There is also a little plastic piece in the center of the stroller handle that I still cannot figure out.
 I have no idea what it is supposed to attach to, but it looks like something belongs there.

 BRAKE SYSTEM: